GESIS-Methods-Hub/andrew/demo/impressum.md

 This is an aggregation of learning resources in different repositories listed [here](https://github.com/GESIS-Methods-Hub/andrew/blob/main/demo/content-contributions.json).
 The integrated tools all report on their license.
 The aggregation and the title menu are part of [andrew](https://github.com/GESIS-Methods-Hub/andrew) and follows MIT which includes dangers of use clauses.

 GESIS provides hosting but is not responsible in any way of the content aggregated.
-At this stage, this is not an official offer by GESIS.
-Kodaqs Toolbox is available as a testing run of the software.
+At this stage, this is not an official service of GESIS.

+**Note**: This is a beta version of the KODAQS Toolbox and serves for continous improvements of software and tools until officially launched.